-Marijuana And Opioids; Which Drug Is Safer?
+Marijuana And Opioids: Which Drug Is Safer?

 People have used and abused marijuana and opioids for centuries and both substances can lead to health problems.
 One key difference between the two drugs is in the number of deaths.
 There are no known cases of anyone dying from a marijuana overdose.
 Opioids are the opposite and they have been linked to countless deaths.

-Celebrities who have died from an opioid overdose include Prince Rogers Nelson, Michael Baze, Lenny Bruce, Tim Buckley, Chris Farley, Sigmund Freud and Heath Ledger.
+Celebrities who have died from an opioid overdose include Prince Rogers Nelson, Michael Baze, Lenny Bruce, Tim Buckley, Chris Farley, Sigmund Freud, and Heath Ledger.

-The CDC reported that U.S. doctors write an estimated 259 million opioid prescriptions a year and since 1999, the number of opioid deaths has quadrupled.
-It is estimated that 15,000 American people have abused this drug and died which accounts for almost half of all the overdose deaths in the United States.
+The CDC reported that U.S. doctors write an estimated 259 million opioid prescriptions a year, and since 1999, the number of opioid deaths has quadrupled.
+It is estimated that 15,000 American people have abused this drug and died, which accounts for almost half of all the overdose deaths in the United States.

 Every day, roughly 1,000 Americans are rushed to the emergency room because they consumed too many prescription pills.
 The tragic number of lives that opioids claim is startling.

-Dr. Thomas Strouse, medical director of the Stewart and Lynda Resnick Neuropsychiatric Hospital at the University of California, Los Angeles (UCLA), believes it is easier to quit smoking marijuana then it is to give up opioids because the withdrawal is more severe.
+Dr. Thomas Strouse, medical director of the Stewart and Lynda Resnick Neuropsychiatric Hospital at the University of California, Los Angeles (UCLA), believes it is easier to quit smoking marijuana than it is to give up opioids because the withdrawal is more severe.
 He also thinks that marijuana is classified as a Schedule I drug because of historical and political reasons.

 “I believe [the drug classifications] should be based on science.
 It does not make sense to me that cannabis is a Schedule 1 drug.”